How To Infiltrate Major Gifts Management Meetings

-10. Provide post-meeting action notes in which you briefly summarize the key status of each prospect and next actions for cultivation in each case.
+10. Provide post-meeting action notes in which you briefly summarize the key status of each prospect and, quite importantly, the next actions for cultivation in each case.
 Distribute to participants.

-So, that’s how to get invited to major gifts management meetings by providing information.
-Of course, many fundraising organizations that manage a much larger number of prospects have gone beyond this and evolved to incorporate prospect management as part of their operation.
+So, that’s how to get invited to major gifts management meetings by being a source of information.
+Of course, many fundraising organizations have gone beyond this and evolved to incorporate prospect management as part of their operation.
 In these cases, the research function also includes monitoring and helping to manage fundraisers’ portfolios so that they can optimize their time and energy.
 As Armando Zumaya discusses in his article – My Letter To Your Vice President – this involves a fairly progressive redefinition of the role of the researcher in your organization.

-As the researcher, in these meetings, pick your moments carefully and, gradually, your organization will come to appreciate the added value and insights that research brings to the overall fundraising process.
+As the researcher, pick your moments carefully, and, gradually, your organization will come to appreciate the added value and insights that research brings to the overall fundraising process.

 Your other serious benefit is that by being present you get to listen to your colleagues and learn about the workings of other parts of your organization, particularly the process by which major gifts fundraising and management strategize their way to successful solicitations.

-At this point, I’ll reasonably reflect on the Japanese proverb: “Vision without action is a daydream.
+Reflect on the Japanese proverb: “Vision without action is a daydream.
 Action without vision is a nightmare.”
-Prospect research provides the vision which makes fundraising pragmatic and potentially efficacious.
-Reliable data rises above opinion and educated guesses.
-In a business in which major gifts fundraising involve a long-term process and frequent detours on the way, the best we can say is – potentially efficacious.
+Prospect research can enrich the team’s vision which, potentially, makes fundraising efficacious.
+Reliable data rises above opinion and can confirm/inform/redirect educated guesses.
+In a business in which major gifts fundraising involves a long-term process and frequent detours on the way, the best we can say is – potentially efficacious.
 Time tells.